Sodium silicate: Food and medicine

 Sodium silicate and other silicates are the primary components in "instant" wrinkle remover creams, which temporarily tighten the skin to minimize the appearance of wrinkles and under-eye bags.
 These creams, when applied as a thin film and allowed to dry for a few minutes, can present dramatic results.
 This effect is not permanent, lasting from a few minutes up to a couple of hours.
 It works like water cement, once the muscle starts to move, it cracks and leaves white residues on the skin.

 Waterglass has been used as an egg preservative with large success, primarily when refrigeration is not available.
 Fresh-laid eggs are immersed in a solution of sodium silicate (waterglass).
 After being immersed in the solution, they are removed and allowed to dry.
 A permanent air tight coating remains on the eggs.
 If they are then stored in appropriate environment, the majority of bacteria which would otherwise cause them to spoil are kept out and their moisture is kept in.
 According to the cited source, treated eggs can be kept fresh using this method for up to five months.
 When boiling eggs preserved that way, the shell is no longer permeable to air, and the egg will tend to crack unless a hole in the shell is made (e.g., with a pin) in order to allow steam to escape.

 Sodium silicate's flocculant properties are also used to clarify wine and beer by precipitating colloidal particles.
 As a clearing agent, though, sodium silicate is sometimes confused with isinglass which is prepared from collagen extracted from the dried swim bladders of sturgeon and other fishes.
-Eggs can be preserved in a bucket of waterglass gel, and their shells are sometimes also used (baked and crushed) to clear wine.

 Sodium silicate gel is also used as a substrate for algal growth in aquaculture hatcheries.